Gustavo-RF/repository-create/README.md

 # Laravel Repository and Service creator

-Simple repository and service file creator.
+Simple repository and service file creator for laravel 5+.

 ## Installation